Statuses in Latin with translation. Quotes in Latin with translation

 Amor, ut lacrima, ab oculo oritur, in cor cadit.

-“Love, like a tear, is born from the eyes, falls on the heart.”
+“Love, like a tear, is born from the eyes and falls on the heart.”

 "With good intentions."